reneereynolds/data-science-portfolio/academic/crypto_trading_and_returns/README.md

-This is one of the assignments that I'm most proud of from an elective course during my master's program.
-It serves as a sample of my coding as well as communication abilities.
+**NOTE: This is one of the assignments that I'm most proud of from an elective course during my master's program.
+It serves as a sample of my coding (crypto_trading_and_returns.ipynb) as well as communication (memo_writeup.docx) abilities.**

 # Data Science Project – Cryptocurrency Returns and Trading Venues